 An installment account is what you might imagine a typical loan to be.
-A mortgage, car loan or personal loan is an example of an installment loan.
+A mortgage, auto loan or personal loan are examples of installment loans.
 These usually have fixed payments and a designated end date.
 A revolving credit account, like a credit card, can be used continuously from month to month with no predetermined payback schedule.

 It’s important to learn how these different types of accounts work so you know how they can impact your credit.
 Here’s more to consider as you weigh revolving credit vs. installment credit:

 When you take on an installment loan, you’re usually agreeing to pay back a specific amount of money over a specific period of time.
 You’ll make consistent monthly payments based on the principal balance and loan interest rate.
 The principal balance is how much you originally borrowed.
 The amount you owe — in interest overall and each payment period — will vary based on the type of loan, payback schedule and interest rate.
 For example, many mortgages have 15- or 30-year terms.
 Car loans often have terms that range from two to seven years.